Quick Start

 DELETE /

-• Performs bulk deletion of objects (Note: System Configuration option v3ApiBulkDeleteAllowed must be enabled.)
+• Performs bulk deletion of objects (Note: This feature must be enabled in the system settings for your ThreatConnect instance.)

 • ?tql= tql query to filter items to be deleted